artsandmetaphysics/goodlifeodyssey/_documents/the-odyssey.md

 Here is an outline:

 1. The gods pity Odysseus; Athena inspires Telemachus
-2. Telemachus calls the assembly, then sets sail
+2. The assembly at Ithaca; Telemachus secretly sets sail
+3. Nestor recalls his return; sacrifice to Athena; departure for Lacedaemon
+4. Menelaus recalls his return; the suitors plot their ambush

 ## Justice, Morality, and the Gods